 Key reasons to test in camps

-Who is able to be tested?
+Who can be tested?

-When should testing be performed?
+When should testing be performed in a camp setting?

 Through this program, COVID-19 testing can be performed to:

-- Test symptomatic individuals.
+- To test symptomatic individuals.

-1. Determine the right test for your camp
+Determine the right test for your camp

 Highly accurate, lab-based molecular tests